 include the development of novel methods for describing and comparing binding sites, fragment-based drug discovery, and the better understanding of the role of fluorine in drug design.
 In 2005 she was awarded with the Farmindustria Prize for Young Scientists Excelling in Pharmaceutical Chemistry.

-Session 3: Cryo-EM for Challenging Targets (GPCRs, Ion Channels...)
+Session 3: Challenging Targets (GPCRs, Ion Channels...)

 IL05 - Advancing Cryo-EM for Determination of G Protein-coupled Receptor Structure